lydell/dual/readme.md

 https://github.com/lydell/dual.git`) or, preferably, add it as a submodule (`git submodule add https://github.com/lydell/dual.git`).

-Then include the script into an AutoHotkey file of choice.
+Then include the script into the AutoHotkey file you chose.
 That exposes the `Dual` class, which is used for configuration and setting up your dual-role keys.

     #Include dual/dual.ahk